A reader, Mrs H, asked:

 The DRO rules say that during this year:

 you must tell the official receiver about any money or assets you receive, or any increase in your regular income.

 So if Mrs H starts a DRO and then finds out she is getting an affordabilty refund, she has to tell the Official Receiver (OR).

-Getting a lump sum can be a problem for a DRO
+Why getting a refund can be a problem in a DRO

 I’ve written about this in more detail in What if I get more money in a DRO? which has the details of how the Insolvency Service has said it will make the decision to revoke or not.

 Does it matter if her DRO is cancelled?

 If you aren’t expecting this, getting some “good news” about winning a complaint and then finding your DRO is cancelled can feel very unfair, a big shock.